How to Use a Sex Swing (Without Pulling Any Muscles)

 Sportsheets Door Jam Sling

 Apartment dwellers, hoarders, and intrigued-but-weary, to the front.
 While this apparatus is technically a sling and not a swing, it's perfect for those who are short on space and or are intrigued by the concept of a sex swing but don't want to put holes in their ceiling.

-Here's how it works: You hook it over a door, close the door to keep it secure, and then adjust the straps to accommodate your body and the position(s) you want to try.
+Here's how to use the sex swing: You hook it over a door, close the door to keep it secure, and then adjust the straps to accommodate your body and the position(s) you want to try.
 When you're done getting down, you can simply take it off the door and put it away and your roommate/kids/parents will never know.
-(But, let's be honest, this could totally pass for a pseudo-TRX.)
+(But, LBH, this could totally pass for a pseudo-TRX.)

 "While the packaging features really thin, able-bodied folks, it's a great option when the receiving partner is bigger-bodied or disabled," adds Carly S. The device can hold up to 325 pounds.

-As one of the best-selling sex swing on Amazon, the reviews can sell this one alone.
-One customer shares that it helped put the spice and eagerness back into her sex life after her husband developed hip issues that kept them from accessing their favorite positions.
+As one of the best-selling sex swing on Amazon, the reviews alone can sell this one.
+One customer shares that it helped put the spice and eagerness back into their sex life after their husband developed hip issues that kept them from accessing their favorite positions.
 And a second writes, "So worth it.
 Quit asking if you should.
 Just do it."

 The downside?
 You'll have to drill a hole in your ceiling.
 But once this Sexbaby device is suspended, it can hold up to 450 pounds.
 Oh, and it features red (fun!) padded bits for thighs, butt, wrists, and forearms, so it's comfy.
 Plus, at barely over $50, you aren't risking much $$$ to give it a try.